-Workforce Composition:
+Status as of August 2024:

+- I. A total of 885 workers have been employed at the project site:

+- o 10% (88) are expatriates

+- o 90% (797) are locals (95% male, 5% female)

+- o 64% (509) are skilled and semi-skilled workers

+- o 36% (288) are unskilled workers

+- I% (6) are persons living with disabilities

-Total workers employed: 831.
+- 2. Of the 797 local workers employed:

+- o 61% (484) are from Kwale County

+- o 39% (313) are from other counties

+- 3. Of the 288 unskilled workers:

+- o 99% are from Kasemeni and Mwavumbo wards

+- o 1% (3 workers) are from other wards

+Relocation of Graves and Shrines

-Expatriates: 11% (88) workers.
-Local workers: 89% (743) workers.
-Gender distribution: 95% male, 5% female workers Persons with disabilities: 0.84% (7) workers Skilled and semi-skilled: 65% (464) workers Unskilled: 35% (249) workers Kwale County: 64% (472) workers o Kasemeni Ward: 61% (287) workers. o Mwavumbo Ward: 19% (91) workers.
-Other wards within Kwale County: 20% (94) workers.
-Other counties: 20% (94) workers.
-Unskilled Worker Distribution: 96% of unskilled workers are from Kasemeni and Mwayumbo wards.
-The proportion of Kwale County local personnel to those from other counties has continued to increase progressively.
-The CLC representatives attend job interviews as observers.
-Relocation of The project's Resettlement Action Plan (RAP) ensures that graves and shrines affected by the project are compensated, relocated, and handled with care and respect.
-The following steps Graves and Shrines are undertaken: Informing and obtaining consent from family members, Allocating budgets to cover all funeral rites expenses, Conducting the exhumation of graves thoughtfully, Obtaining court approval through legal procedures, Consulting with elders for guidance on the cultural process of relocating graves and Providing compensation to affected families in accordance with cultural rites, along with covering associated costs.
+The project's Resettlement Action Plan (RAP) ensures that graves and shrines affected by the project are compensated, relocated, and handled with care and respect.
+The following steps are undertaken:

+- Informing and obtaining consent from family members, - Allocating budgets to cover all funeral rites expenses, - Conducting the exhumation of graves thoughtfully, - Obtaining court approval through legal procedures, - Consulting with elders for guidance on the cultural process of relocating graves and shrines, and - Providing compensation to affected families in accordance with cultural rites, along with covering associated costs.

 Status: Overall, 52% of the graves and shrines have been compensated and relocated.

-Priority Area 1: 100% - All the 526 targeted graves, and 40 shrines have been compensated and relocated.
-Priority Area 2: 99.5 % - 590 out of 593 graves and 4 out of 4 shrines have been relocated.
-Priority Area 3: The Cultural Heritage Management Plan (CHMP) is under review to pave the way for validation, valuation, and issuance of Awards of graves by the NLC.
+• Priority Area 1: 100% - All the 526 targeted graves, and 40 shrines have been compensated and relocated.

+- Priority Area 2: 99.5 % 590 out of 593 graves and 4 out of 4 shrines have been relocated. - Priority Area 3: The Cultural Heritage Management Plan (CHMP) is under review to pave the way for validation, valuation, and issuance of Awards of graves by the NLC.
 The revised CHMP has been shared with the World Bank for approval to pave way for disclosure to the community.

+Construction of temporary housing

-Construction of The RAP provides temporary housing to Project Affected Households (PAHs) if they can't temporary move within the mandated three-month notice period and need shelter until they complete the construction of their permanent homes.
-The project has so far constructed 14 housing housing units, but none have been occupied yet.
+The RAP provides temporary housing to Project Affected Households (PAHs) if they can't move within the mandated three-month notice period and need shelter until they complete the construction of their permanent homes.
+The project has so far constructed 14 housing units, but none have been occupied yet.

 All the PAHs who have been compensated have completed their permanent homes and resettled.

+Relocation of affected institutions

-Relocation of In preparation for the construction of the Main Dam, three public schools-Nunguni and Fulugani Primary Schools, and the Mwache Bridge Early Childhood Development Education affected (ECDE) Centre-were identified for full displacement.
-These schools will be relocated to institutions newly acquired land provided by the Ministry of Water, Sanitation, and Irrigation.
+In preparation for the construction of the Main Dam, three public schools-Nunguni and Fulugani Primary Schools, and the Mwache Bridge Early Childhood Development Education (ECDE) Centre-were identified for full displacement.
+These schools will be relocated to newly acquired land provided by the Ministry of Water, Sanitation, and Irrigation.
 The relocation process has involved consultations with the affected schools, students, local communities, and relevant stakeholders.
 The Ministry of Education, in partnership with the Ministry of Water, Sanitation, and Irrigation (MoWSI), led the development of the initial designs for the new schools.